**Emergency Systems Testing Alert**

 Students will input their information in Student Essentials and Employees will input their information in Workday.

-The test of the siren/PA systems was successful with all four sirens firing and annunciation reported to be within acceptable limits.
+The test of the siren/PA systems was successful with three of the four sirens firing and annunciation reported to be within acceptable limits.
+The fourth siren was down for maintenance at the time of the test.
 Testing of the voice and sms (text) messaging campaigns was successful.
 Digital signage alerting and RSS feeds to social media sites was successful.
+The Rave Guardian smart phone application alerting was successful.

 When there is a significant emergency or dangerous situation involving an immediate threat to the health or safety of the University community, an Emergency Mass Notification (EMN) is distributed without delay to the entire University community using one or many of the campus EMN systems.
 An EMN notification would not be distributed only if it could compromise efforts to contain the emergency.